UK climate change protesters throw soup at van Gogh's 'Sunflowers' | Science-Environment

 UK climate change protesters throw soup at van Gogh's 'Sunflowers'

-The gallery had no immediate comment.
-Just Stop Oil said the painting, which dates to 1888, has a value of $84.2 million.

-The group's activists have been blocking roads around parliament in the last few days.
+"Specialist officers have now un-glued them and they have been taken into custody at a central London police station," a statement on Twitter said.
+The National Gallery, which says it houses one of the greatest collections of paintings in the world, said the 'Sunflowers', which dates to 1888, was one of its most popular.

+"It is the painting that is most often reproduced on cards, posters, mugs, tea-towels and stationery.
+It was also the picture that Van Gogh was most proud of," the gallery says on its website.
+Just Stop Oil said the painting has an estimated value of more than $84 million.

+The protest is the latest by the group's activists and comes after days in which they blocked roads around parliament and government departments to Britain halts all new oil and gas projects.
 Last Sunday, police said that more than 100 people had been arrested after a weekend of protest-related activity by environmental groups.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)